 Based on their data from 133 adult participants in one clinical trial, the researchers identified potential biomarkers associated with the development of the toxic effects, known as cytokine release syndrome and neurotoxicity.
 They also created algorithms aimed at identifying the rare patients whose symptoms were most likely to turn life-threatening.

-The first CAR T-cell product was recently approved by the U.S. Food and Drug Administration to treat certain leukemias.
+The first two CAR T-cell products were recently approved by the U.S. Food and Drug Administration to treat certain leukemias and non-Hodgkin lymphomas.

 The researchers anticipate that their work could eventually help doctors reduce the risk of the severe side effects and occasional deaths, which have been seen in clinical trials of various CAR T-cell products.
 They said that their findings will need to be tested and improved upon by further study, and they noted that their results arise from a clinical trial of one particular CAR T-cell product, which is made by and at Fred Hutch.

-“It’s essential that we understand the potential side effects of CAR T therapies,” said Fred Hutch’s Dr. Cameron Turtle, who led the research.
+“It’s essential that we understand the potential side effects of CAR T therapies,” said Turtle, who led the research.
 “While use of these cell therapies is likely to dramatically increase because they’ve been so effective in patients with resistant or refractory B-cell malignancies, there is still much to learn.”

 “These patients had highly resistant, refractory disease,” Turtle said.
 “For many of them, it was their last option.”

-The two latest papers provide detailed descriptions of the clinical courses of cytokine release syndrome and of neurotoxicity in study participants, including the types of symptoms present, the timing of their occurrence and the course they ran to resolution.
+In two recent papers and in Monday's presentation at ASH, the researchers provide detailed descriptions of the clinical courses of cytokine release syndrome and of neurotoxicity in study participants, including the types of symptoms present, the timing of their occurrence, and the course they ran to resolution.
 The neurotoxicity paper also includes detailed data from imaging and pathological studies.
-The team’s paper on neurotoxicity was published online in Cancer Discovery Oct.
-12. Their paper on cytokine release syndrome, or CRS, was published online in the journal Blood Sept.
-18. The findings show that in the vast majority of patients (about 95 percent of participants) harms were either reversible or did not occur; however, as previously reported, complications of CRS, neurotoxicity or both were fatal for some participants.
+The ASH presentation follows up on team’s paper on neurotoxicity that was published online in Cancer Discovery on Oct.
+12. Their paper on cytokine release syndrome, or CRS, was published online in the journal Blood on Sept.
+18. The findings show that in the vast majority of patients (about 95 percent of participants) harms were either reversible or did not occur; however, as previously reported, complications of CRS, neurotoxicity, or both were fatal for some participants.

 One of the studies’ novel findings is that severe cases of both types of toxicities were associated with signs that endothelial cells — those lining blood vessels — were ramping up activity in response to injury.
 For example, the team found that the normally tight barrier between the blood and the brain had broken down in some patients with severe neurotoxicity, and cytokines and CAR T cells from the blood had entered the fluid bathing the brain.
 The researchers say that biomarkers for endothelial activation could help identify which patients are at greatest risk of CRS and neurotoxicity.